Matrix orthogonality in the plane versus scalar orthogonality in a Riemann surface: Introduction and statement of results

 is only diagonalizable at $z=0$, and therefore does not satisfy Assumption \ref{ass: weight diag}.
 Our main result is stated in Theorem \ref{thm: reproducing kernel Riemann surface} and is described in terms of the Christoffel-Darboux (CD) kernel.
 It can roughly be summarized as \textit{if $W$ satisfies Assumption \ref{ass: weight diag}, the non-Hermitian matrix orthogonality induced by \eqref{pairing} is equivalent to a scalar orthogonality in a Riemann surface}.
 If this Riemann surface has genus $0$, it can be mapped to the plane and the matrix orthogonality is equivalent to a scalar orthogonality in the plane.
 For instance, we show in Example \ref{example: scalar 2} below that the orthogonality on the unit circle associated to the $r \times r$ matrix weight

 is equivalent to the scalar orthogonality, also on the unit circle, associated to the well-studied \cite{MFO} Jacobi weight $\zeta^{-rR}(1+\zeta)^{L}$ with non-standard parameters.
-We describe some applications of our results to the theory of tiling models in Section \ref{section: applications}.
+(For clarity, we mention that the matrix in \eqref{W example rxr} only contains ones on the main diagonal and on the first upper diagonal).
+We provide some applications of our results to the theory of tiling models in Section \ref{section: applications}.

 This work is inspired from \cite{Charlier}, in which it was established that the matrix orthogonality on the unit circle associated to

 is equivalent to the scalar orthogonality associated to